Privacy Policy

 willkommen@pizmitgel.ch

-We have the following data protection officer or advisor as a point of contact for individuals and authorities for inquiries related to data protection:
+We have the following data protection officer or consultant as a contact point for affected individuals and authorities regarding data protection inquiries:

 Piz Mitgel Management AG